 126 was founded on a democratic structure, in which power flows from the membership to the Board of Directors.
 The Board promotes the ideology of the membership, as laid out in the organisation’s aims, through the activities of 126.
 The Board directly represents the membership, and it is on the basis of this relationship that the projected success and longevity of 126 is based.
 Membership provides a platform for individuals to connect with a larger network of professional artists.
 There are around 200 members at any given time.

-126 will continue its contribution to the visual arts in the greater Galway area by aiming to:
+126 continues to contribute to the visual arts in the greater Galway area by committing to the following:

 - Maintain a central permanent exhibition space and resource centre for all visual artists.

-- Present diverse programming, ranging from established to emerging artists, from international to local practitioners and from conventional to new medias.
+- Present diverse programming, ranging from established to emerging artists, from international to local practitioners and from conventional to new media.

-- Encourage a growth in the visual arts in Galway and in critical discourse in Ireland.
+- Encourage growth in the visual arts in Galway and in critical discourse in Ireland.

 - Develop an information and support network through our membership.

 - Offer support for art college students and recent graduates by promoting unique exhibition opportunities and feedback on their work.

 126 has five areas with which to best fulfil the aims listed above.
 We provide an exhibition space for risk-taking contemporary art by maintaining our central location and holding a programme filled with engaging new works; we research artist-led organisations and the issues contemporary artists face today; we run a residency programme in co-operation with our partners to foster emerging talent – and we produce publications to continue the exciting debates and conversations sparked by all our other activities.
 In recent years, 126 has moved to its largest space yet and are able to host studio spaces.